openharmony/docs/en/application-dev/device/device-location-geocoding.md

       });
       ```

       Your application can obtain the **GeoAddress** list that matches the specified coordinates and then read location information from it.
-For details, see the _API Reference_.
+For details, see [Geolocation](../reference/apis/js-apis-geolocation.md).
    - Call **getAddressesFromLocationName** to convert geographic description into coordinates.

       ```